oyvfoss/ice_ocean_plume/README.txt

 ---

-Copyright (c) 2020 Norwegian Polar institute under the MIT-License.

-Written by Øyvind Lundesgaard (NPI).

 Inspired by (but not equivalent to!) previous Matlab application by Adrian Jenkins and later modifications by Dustin Carroll.

 ---